Communiacs/coffee-junkie/Readme.md

 To cover more advanced topics like security, access restrictions, ... you do not need to worry about.

 ### Vue.js Progressive Web App
 As a second step we would like to get to know your strength in frontend development.
-Please create a new Vue.js application in the `vuejs folder`.
+Please create a new Vue.js application in the `vuejs` folder.
 Please orientate yourself by the visual suggestion in `pwa-screenshot.png`.

 The output of the drinks should be done dynamically using the previously created endpoint from the Symfony application.
 You only have to optimize the output for smartphone and tablet.